CovertLab/WholeCellEcoliRelease/agent/README.md

 At this point all three processes have exited.

+Alternatively, you can pause the simulation if you want to restart it later (unlike shutdown, which actually terminates the simulations).

+    4> python -m agent.boot pause --id out

+While paused the simulations will not progress, but they are still running and available to resume with `trigger`:

+    5> python -m agent.boot trigger --id out

+Now they are all happily running again.

 **Tip:** You can shut down an individual agent (say #1) like this: